""

 Course Description

-In this course the professional scope of nurse anesthetist practice will be explored through the conceptual framework of nurse anesthesia practice by the International Federation of Nurse Anesthetists (IFNA).
+In this course the professional scope of nurse anesthetist practice will be explored through the conceptual framework of nurse anesthesia practice by the International Federation of Nurse Anesthetists (IFNA) and international collaboration.

 Prerequisites